KhalidAdan/tables/README.md

 Generates tables, pretty simple!

 I cut my teeth on a more server-rendered project called Simbi, but with Tables, I wanted to dive deep into the client-focused capabilities of Next13.
 The result?
-A streamlined GUI that acts as a friendly wrapper around raw SQL, letting you visualize and construct your data models without the tedium.
+A streamlined GUI that acts as a friendly generator around raw SQL, letting you visualize and construct your data models without the tedium.

 ## Features
 - Drag-and-Drop Table Creation: Sketch your data model like you're doodling, but this doodle writes SQL schema for you.